 Reviewed by Allison McCausland

-Ghoifa makes it abundantly clear from the get-go that her book is written as a “female text,” to use her own language.
+Ghriofa makes it abundantly clear from the get-go that her book is written as a “female text,” to use her own language.
 She points this out early on to denote how miniscule the information about Chonaill is other than in her male family member’s letters and scholastic research conducted by men.
-The accounts of past and present by men do little to flesh out the independent and passionate nature of the famed poet, leading Ghoifa to use her own experience as lover, woman, wife, and mother to fill in the speculated gaps in Chonaill’s life.
-The beautiful prose Ghoifa uses leads the reader on a journey of self-discovery, the same way that Ghoifa’s encounter with Caoineadh Airt Uí Laoghaire radically changed her life.
+The accounts of past and present by men do little to flesh out the independent and passionate nature of the famed poet, leading Ghriofa to use her own experience as lover, woman, wife, and mother to fill in the speculated gaps in Chonaill’s life.
+The beautiful prose Ghriofa uses leads the reader on a journey of self-discovery, the same way that Ghriofa’s encounter with Caoineadh Airt Uí Laoghaire radically changed her life.

 “An ache, this salt-sorrow of mine